April 6, 2004

 this is a good faith effort for students to get a baccalaureate degree in four years

-and sees the reasonable solution as integration of the University Studies 400 level
+and sees the reasonable solution as integration of the General Education 400 level

 course with the major capstone course in some instances.
-Janzow stated that the University
+Janzow stated that the General

-level course; (2) integration of 400 level University Studies courses and capstone
+level course; (2) integration of 400 level General Education courses and capstone

 courses.
 The Council did not support the elimination of a 300 level course but did